Sandals for Kids with Sensory Issues – Soft Materials, Seam Free Fabrics, and Fully Adjustable!

 Do You Need to Buy Multiple Pairs of Shoes? – Shoe Size Matters!

 If you like one of the specific sandals that I recommend, I suggest that you order them in multiple sizes and have your child try them on at home.
 It takes a lot of trial and error to find the correct shoe size for a child with sensory issues.
-There is a great resource I created where I help parents determine their child’s exact foot length and shape (narrow, medium, wide, extra wide, high instep).
+There is a virtual shoe fitting service that help parents determine their child’s exact foot length and shape (narrow, medium, wide, extra wide, high instep).
 This resource will help avoid the stress of having your child’s feet touched while at the store and reduce the likelihood of ordering the wrong shoe size.

 Is It Safe for My Child to Wear Crocs During the Summer?